 This setting is only supported by version 1.9.8 or higher. log_host If set, the host name will be included in log entries written to the file configured by the logfile setting.
-This flag is off by default. log_input If set, sudo will run the command in a pseudo-terminal and log all user input.
-If the standard input is not connected to the user's tty, due to I/O redirection or because the command is part of a pipeline, that input is also captured and stored in a separate log file.
-Anything sent to the standard input will be consumed, regardless of whether or not the command run via sudo is actually reading the standard input.
-This may have unexpected results when using sudo in a shell script that expects to process the standard input.
-For more information about I/O logging, see the I/O LOG FILES section.
+This flag is off by default. log_input If set, sudo will run the command in a pseudo-terminal (if sudo was run from a terminal) and log all user input.
+If the standard input is not connected to the user's terminal, due to I/O redirection or because the command is part of a pipeline, that input is also logged.
+For more information about I/O logging, see the I/O LOGGING section.
 This flag is off by default.